-Share documents, materials or other information, including the confidential and privileged documents, materials or information subject to Section 11A, with other state, federal, and international regulatory agencies, with the National Association of Insurance Commissioners, its affiliates or subsidiaries, and with state, federal, and international law enforcement authorities, provided that the recipient agrees in writing to maintain the confidentiality and privileged status of the document, material, or other information;
+Share documents, materials or other information, including the confidential and privileged documents, materials or information subject to Section 11A, with other state, federal, and international regulatory agencies, with the National Association of Insurance Commissioners, its affiliates or subsidiaries, and with state, federal, and international law enforcement authorities, provided that the recipient agrees in writing to maintain the confidentiality and privileged status of the document, material, or other information.
+Information shared pursuant to this subsection shall be aggregated or de-identified unless disclosure of more specific information is necessary for regulatory, enforcement, or program administration purposes.
+Information shared with the National Association of Insurance Commissioners may be used for mitigation research, actuarial analysis, catastrophe modeling analysis, development of aggregated benchmark guidance, and evaluation of mitigation effectiveness, provided confidentiality protections are maintained.;

 Receive documents, materials, or information, including otherwise confidential and privileged documents, materials or information, from the National Association of Insurance Commissioners, its affiliates or subsidiaries and from regulatory and law enforcement officials or other foreign or domestic jurisdictions, and shall maintain as confidential or privileged any document, material or information received with notice or the understanding that it is confidential or privileged under the laws of the jurisdiction that is the source of the document, material, or information;